-The Company has appointed BNY Mellon Fund Services (Ireland) Designated Activity Company to act as its administrator, registrar and transfer agent, pursuant to the Administration Agreement.
+The Company and the Manager have appointed BNY Mellon Fund Services (Ireland) Designated Activity Company to act as its administrator, registrar and transfer agent, pursuant to the Administration Agreement.

 The Administrator is a designated activity company limited by shares incorporated in Ireland on 31 May 1994 under registration number 218007.
 The Administrator's registered office is at Guild House, Guild Street, International Financial Services Centre, Dublin 1, Ireland.
 The Administrator's main business activity is the provision of administrative services to collective investment schemes and other portfolios.
 The Administrator is a wholly-owned indirect subsidiary of The Bank of New York Mellon Corporation ("BNY Mellon").
 BNY Mellon is a global financial services company focused on helping clients manage and service their financial assets, operating in 35 countries and serving more than 100 markets.
-BNY Mellon is a leading provider of financial services for institutions, corporations and high-net-worth individuals, providing superior asset management and wealth management, asset servicing, issuer services, clearing services and treasury services through a worldwide client-focused team.
-As at 31 March 2018, it had US\$33.5 trillion in assets under custody and administration and US\$1.9 trillion in assets under management.
+BNY Mellon is a leading provider of financial services for institutions, corporations and high-net-worth individuals, providing asset management and wealth management, asset servicing, issuer services, clearing services and treasury services through a worldwide client-focused team.
+As at 30 June 2019, it had US\$35.5 trillion in assets under custody and administration.

-The Administration Agreement may be terminated by either party on ninety days' notice in writing to the other party at any time or may be terminated immediately with respect to the other party in the event of: (i) the other party going into liquidation or the appointment of an examiner or receiver to that party or on the happening of a like event whether at the direction of an appropriate regulatory agency or court of competent jurisdiction or otherwise; or (ii) the other party failing to remedy a material breach of the Administration Agreement within thirty (30) days of being requested to do so; or (iii) where the other party is the Administrator, the Administrator's tax certificate under Section 446 of the Taxes Consolidation Act, 1997 being revoked or notice of intention to revoke the certificate is received from the Minister for Finance of Ireland; or (iv) where the other party is the Company, the authorisation by the Central Bank of the Company being revoked; or (v) the other party being no longer permitted to perform its obligations under the Administration Agreement pursuant to applicable law.
+The Administration Agreement may be terminated by any party on ninety days' notice in writing to the other parties at any time or may be terminated immediately by any party in the event of: (i) the another party going into liquidation or involuntary winding up or the appointment of an examiner or receiver to that party or on the happening of a like event whether at the direction of an appropriate regulatory agency or court of competent jurisdiction or otherwise; or (ii) another party failing to remedy a material breach of the Administration Agreement within thirty (30) days of being requested to do so; or (iii) another party being unable to pay its debts as they fall due or otherwise become insolvent or enter into any composition or arrangement with or for the benefit of its creditors or any class thereof; or (iv) where the other party is the Company or the Manager, the authorisation by the Central Bank of the Company or the Manager being revoked; or (v) another party being no longer permitted to perform its obligations under the Administration Agreement pursuant to applicable law.

-The Administration Agreement provides that in the absence of negligence, willful misfeasance, bad faith or fraud on the part of the Administrator, the Administrator will not be liable to the Company for any loss incurred by the Company in connection with the performance by the Administrator of its obligations and duties under the Administration Agreement and the Company agrees to indemnify the Administrator against any loss suffered by the Administrator in the performance of its obligations under the Administration Agreement save where such loss arises as a result of negligence, willful misfeasance, bad faith or fraud on the part of the Administrator or from reckless disregard by the Administrator of its obligations under the Administration Agreement.
+The Administration Agreement provides that in the absence of negligence, willful misfeasance, bad faith or fraud on the part of the Administrator, the Administrator will not be liable to the Company for any loss incurred by the Company in connection with the performance by the Administrator of its obligations and duties under the Administration Agreement and the Company agrees to indemnify the Administrator against any loss suffered by the Administrator in the performance of its obligations under the Administrator of raud on the part of negligence, willful misfeasance, bad faith or fraud on the part of the Administrator or from reckless disregard by the Administrator of its obligations under the Administrator or form reckless disregard by the Administrator of its obligations under the Administrator of the Administration Agreement.